mandyyyyii/scibench/README.md

 # SciBench
-SciBench is a novel benchmark for college-level scientific problems consisting of 694 problems sourced from instructional textbooks, as well as 7 sets of exams derived from actual classroom assessments.
+**SciBench** is a novel benchmark for college-level scientific problems consisting of _695_ problems sourced from instructional textbooks.
 The benchmark is designed to evaluate the complex reasoning capabilities, strong domain knowledge, and advanced calculation skills of LLMs.
+Please refer to our paper for full description: [SciBench: Evaluating College-Level Scientific Problem-Solving Abilities of Large Language Models] (https://arxiv.org/abs/2307.10635)
 ![Alt text](assets/table.jpeg)
-We developed an innovative evaluation protocol for a detailed analysis of reasoning abilities.
+We developed an innovative **evaluation protocol** for a detailed analysis of reasoning abilities.
 This involves instructing LLMs to self-identify and categorize their errors within a predefined set of capabilities.
 This process offers a fine-grained understanding of where the models are falling short.

 ## Data
 ![Alt text](assets/example.jpg)

-The SciBench dataset is under dataset folder in json file format.
+The SciBench dataset is under dataset/original folder in json file format.
 Each file is list of dictionary and can be extracted using following scripts.
-We have lsit of subjects where each subjects stands for one textbook, which is fully elaborated in the paper.
+Each file stands for one textbook, which is fully elaborated in the paper.

 ```
 subject='atkins'